lumetrium/obsidian-teleprompter/README.md

 </a>

 **[Definer - Popup Dictionary & Translator](https://lumetrium.com/definer)**
-Instant definitions, translations, and search results for words and phrases you select or type.
+Instant definitions, translations, search results for words and phrases you select or type.